 San Francisco's strong backbone of local and regional transit has been key to our ability to manage congestion.
-Muni, BART, Caltrain, and a handful of commuter bus lines, help move people into and around the city efficiently.
+Muni, BART, Caltrain, and commuter bus lines help move people into and around the city efficiently.
 Privately sponsored and operated services are also adding needed capacity.
 But as demand grows, our major transit systems are becoming crowded.
-Between 2010 and 2014, ridership on the three largest transit providers in San Francisco has been growing, however both Muni and BART saw decreases in ridership in 2015, as shown in Figure 0-10.
+Between 2010 and 2017, ridership on the three largest transit providers in San Francisco has been growing, however all of them saw slight decreases in ridership in 2017, as shown in Figure 0-10.